CVMLmu/FMOX/README.md

 ### Notebooks

 The following notebooks can be run in that environment:
- - [`create_jsons_main.ipynb`](https://github.com/CVMLmu/FMOX/blob/main/FMOX-code/create-FMOX/create_jsons_main.ipynb)  or [`main.py`](https://github.com/CVMLmu/FMOX/blob/main/FMOX-code/create-FMOX/main.py) for creating FMOX JSON files in folder `FMOX-Jsons` (these are already provided in this Github): this is slow as all datasets are downloaded (~24GB)
+ - [`create_jsons_main.ipynb`](https://github.com/CVMLmu/FMOX/blob/main/FMOX-code/create-FMOX/create_jsons_main.ipynb)  or [`main.py`](https://github.com/CVMLmu/FMOX/blob/main/FMOX-code/create-FMOX/main.py) for creating FMOX JSON files in folder `FMOX-Jsons` (these are already provided in this Github).
- - [`fmox_main.ipynb`](https://github.com/CVMLmu/FMOX/blob/main/FMOX-code/use-FMOX/fmox_main.ipynb) or [`fmox_main.py`](https://github.com/CVMLmu/FMOX/blob/main/FMOX-code/use-FMOX/fmox_main.py) to evaluate efficientTAM  on FMOX with TiOU (i.e. all 4 FMO datasets using our JSON metadata files).
+ - [`fmox_main.ipynb`](https://github.com/CVMLmu/FMOX/blob/main/FMOX-code/use-FMOX/fmox_main.ipynb) or [`fmox_main.py`](https://github.com/CVMLmu/FMOX/blob/main/FMOX-code/use-FMOX/fmox_main.py) to evaluate efficientTAM  on FMOX with TIOU (i.e. all 4 FMO datasets using our JSON metadata files).
 EfficientTAM results are already computed and are provided in JSON in the folder [EfficientTAM-Jsons](https://github.com/CVMLmu/FMOX/tree/main/FMOX-code/EfficientTAM-Jsons): we have used  the pretrained model `EfficientTAM-S`  with its default parameters.
+ - Note: Downloading the dataset (except MATLAB files) may take some time, as all downloads are approximately 24 GB in size.
+If the dataset already exists in the specified location, the code will automatically skip this step.

 ### Repo tree structure